suixinsuo/olympus-protocol/docs/Using Components.md

 a) getTokens is returning `[tokens[], balances[]]` so we keep the balances only.
 While rates are returning `Array<[basePrice, slippagePrice]>` so we get the slippage rate only.
-b) We sell the tokens half by half (otherwise the next sell transaction does not have any tokens to sell).
+b) We sell the tokens 50% at a time (otherwise the next sell transaction does not have any tokens to sell).
 The first time, it will work, as the last operation was more than 1 second ago.
-Second sell token will revert.
+The second sell token transaction will revert.

-To continue we this, we can make the test cases more complicated, add more assert statements, or create the last scenarios for the withdraw and close features.
+To continue, we can make the test cases more complicated, add more assert statements, or create the last scenarios for the withdraw and close features.

 You can also try to check the value in lockerProvider (timeInterval and unlock time).
-In the initialization we have set the variable `lockerProvider = await LockerProvider.deployed();` that will allow you to query directly the public mapping attributes of the provider.
+In the initialization we have set the variable `lockerProvider = await LockerProvider.deployed();` that will allow you to directly query the public mapping attributes of the provider.

 5. Migrations